 Beans and other legumes are typically high in protein and fiber.
 You can add this to your plate and it will only be about 120 calories per serving.

 I usually make low-calorie wraps filled with meat and beans.
 I freeze them to carry to work for a filling lunch.
-Meal prepping like this is great if you’re looking up how to lose weight on a budget AND busy schedule.
+Meal prepping like this is great if you’re looking up how to lose weight on a budget AND with a busy schedule.

 Beans are very cheap to buy, even organic.
 A can of organic kidney beans can be bought for as little as .98 cents; that’s $0.28 per serving!
 If you’re not buying organic, it will be about 16 cents per serving.

 Vegetables are one thing you can eat a lot of without consuming many calories, due to being high in water and fiber.
 They are also full of nutrients.

 Broccoli, for example, is 89% water and has more than the recommended daily value of vitamin C and vitamin K in just one serving (100 grams).
 It also has several B vitamins, manganese, phosphorus, and more.
 100 grams of broccoli is only about 34 calories!

 I prefer to load up on frozen vegetables because they are cheaper to buy in bulk and last longer.
 Some people believe that frozen and canned foods are not as nutritious as fresh ones; however, research has shown the contrary.
 Depending on the fruit or vegetable, ”freezing and canning processes may preserve nutrient value.”

-My top list of vegetables for weight loss: Spinach, broccoli, green beans, cauliflower, and Brussels sprouts.
+My top list of vegetables for weight loss are: Spinach, broccoli, green beans, cauliflower, and Brussels sprouts.

 Frozen broccoli can be bought for under 50 cents per serving (organic or inorganic)!